MechTechnology/SmartStitch/README.md

 python SmartStitchConsole.py -i "Review me" -H 7500 -t ".png" -b
 # This will Run the application on for input_folder of "./Review me" with split_height of 7500 and output_tyoe of ".png" and batch_mode enabled
 ```

+## How to build/compile your own GUI Version?

+### How to compile GUI package --Windows
+1. install PyInstaller if you haven't yet with the following command: pip install pyinstaller
+2. then to create a build do: pyinstaller SmartStitchGUI.spec

+### How to compile a Single File GUI package --Windows
+1. install PyInstaller if you haven't yet with the following command: pip install pyinstaller
+2. then to create a build do: pyinstaller SmartStitchGUI_SingleFile.spec

+- The output compiled application will not need python installed to run, but will only run on the platform it was built/compiled on.